 AAA Accessibility

 The law on mutual exchange is complex and a tenant’s right to exchange varies depending on the type of tenancy agreement you have.
-If you are unsure, you should always check with your Landlord to find out what type of tenancy you have and if you have the right to mutual exchange.
+If you are unsure, you should always check with your landlord to find out what type of tenancy you have and if you have the right to mutual exchange.

-For example, the number of people who live with you, is used to work out how many bedrooms you are entitled to.
+The number of people who live with you, is used to work out how many bedrooms you are entitled to.
 Bedroom requirements are generally determined in line with the Local Housing Allowance (LHA) regulations.
 You are assessed as needing a bedroom for each of the following that you have in your household:

 • Every adult couple;